Phillip Lindsay: College career

-2017 season

 During his senior season in 2017, he rushed for a career-high 281 yards against Arizona.
-During the 2017 regular season, he ranked ninth among all Division I FBS players with 1,474 rushing yards.
+During the 2017 regular season, he ranked ninth among all Football Bowl Subdivision players with 1,474 rushing yards.
 Lindsay finished the 2017 season with the most rushing attempts (301) in Division I play.
 He was selected as a semifinalist for the Doak Walker Award for the nation's top running back.

 Lindsay set the Colorado career record for all-purpose yards and yards from scrimmage and ranked second in school history in rushing yardage and fifth in points scored.